Tandoori Murgh or Tandoori Chicken

 4 Prepare grill: Prepare your grill so that one side is quite hot over direct heat, the other side cooler, not over direct heat.
 If using charcoal, leave one side of the grill without coals, so you have a hot side and a cooler side.
 If you are using a gas grill, just turn on one-half of the burners.

 Use tongs to wipe the grill grates with a paper towel soaked in vegetable oil.

-5 Shake off excess marinade, place chicken on hot side of grill: Take the chicken out of the marinade and shake off the excess.
+5 Shake off excess marinade, place chicken on the hot side of the grill: Take the chicken out of the marinade, and shake off the excess.
 You want the chicken coated, but not gloppy.

 Put the chicken pieces on the hot side of the grill and cover.
 Cook 2-3 minutes before checking.

 Turn the chicken so it is brown (even a little bit charred) on all sides

 6 Move to cool side of grill, cover and cook: Move chicken to the cool side of the grill.
 Cover and cook for at least 20 minutes, up to 40 minutes (or longer) depending on the size of the chicken and the temperature of the grill.
 The chicken is done when its juices run clear.

 Let it rest for at least 5 minutes before serving.
 It’s also great at room temperature or even cold the next day.